cakephp/docs/en/models/associations-linking-models-together.rst

 `Course hasAndBelongsToMany Student`

-In other words, a Student can take many Courses and a Course can be taken my many Students.
+In other words, a Student can take many Courses and a Course can be taken by many Students.
 This is a simple many to many association demanding a table such as this::

     id | student_id | course_id